playcommunity/play-utils/README.md

  .withScheduler(s)
  .retryWhen(_ != 10)
 ```
+You can set a name for this retry task for better logs with `withTaskName` method.
+The logging is enabled default, if you want you can disabled it with `withLoggingEnabled` method.

 ## 1.2 Retry Strategies
 In some scenarios, fixed-time retry may impact remote services.
 So there are several useful candidate strategies.